kata198/shmfile/README.md

 	 *         Columns:
 	 *
-	 *          - First column from left is always 0 for now (no sticky/setguid bit meaning)
+	 *          - First column from left is always 0 for now (no sticky/setguid bit meaning) *
-	 *          - Second column from left is permissions for owner (user who creates shmfile)
+	 *          - Second column from left is permissions for owner (user who creates shmfile) *
-	 *          - Third column from the left is permissions for users who share primary
+	 *          - Third column from the left is permissions for users who are a member of
+	 *            the group associated with this stream.
-	 *            group with creating user
+	 *            This could be primary group of creating user (FSHM_OWNER), or a different
+	 *            group (set by fshm_chgrp).
+	 *
 	 *          - Fourth column from the left are permissions for any user which
 	 *            does NOT fall into any categories listed above *